walkenho/walkenho.github.io/_posts/2019-04-16-introduction-to-bash.md

 ```
 If in addition to re-directing the output to the file, we **also** want to print the output to the screen, we can use `| tee`.
 Note, that the complete command needs to appear before the `|`.
 ```
-# print output to screen plus re-direct to file
+# print output to screen plus re-direct it to file
 mycommand | tee myoutputfile

 # example:
 grep -in mybadfilename *.py | tee myoutputfile
 ```

 In the previous example, we have seen the usage of the pipe (|) command.
-What does it do?
+How does it work?
 `|` re-directs output into functions which normally take their input "from the right", so expect the input to come after the function call.
 An example: As demonstrated previously, `grep` requires the syntax `grep sth filename`.
-However you might have a programm returning output and want to grep for sth in this output.
+However you might have a programm returning output and want to grep for something in this output.
 This is where the '|' comes into play.
 For example, `ps aux` shows all processes running on your system.
 You might want to search for a process containing a certain string, e.g. launch\_.
 This is how you do it:
 ```
 # grep for the string launch_ in the output of ps aux
 ps aux | grep launch_